sabashahbaz/Thrifty/README.md

 ## Upcoming Features:
 - Utilization of Ebay API to allow users to compare prices of products in their wishlist
+- Search and filter functionality in product search list and wishlist page for enhanced user experience

 ## Acknowledgments:
 This project originally started as a group collaboration during my time at the Flatiron Software Engineering Boot Camp.
 My initial team members were Alice Hepburn, Jon Rosenblum and Bushra Yazmin.
 We used a combination of React, Flask, SQLite, and SQL databases for the project.